rrwick/Small-plasmid-Nanopore/method.md

+I did this analysis on my Nectar instance, which is running Ubuntu 18.04.

 # Reference genome assembly

 ## Prep files

-I did this on my Nectar instance.

 Make some directories:
 ```bash